CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

 awk '{print $4}' $file | sort -n | uniq -c | awk '$1>=10 && $2>=60 {print $1 "\t" $2}' | perl -lane 'print $F[1], "\t", "." x int($F[0]/100)'
 ```

-However, for the sake of publication and reducing eye-strain for my colleagues, I can also generate a histogram plot from Python straight from commandline like shown below.
+However, for the sake of publication or even just reducing eye-strain for my colleagues, I can also generate a histogram plot from Python right from commandline as shown below.
 I simply pass my commands to Python as a string using the '-c' parameter

 ```shell
     awk '{print $4}' $file | sort -n | uniq -c | sed 's/^ *//' > output.txt